 Benjakitti Park - Queen Sirikit Convention Center - Ratchadapisek Road

-Note : Likely till about the end of 2020, Benjakitti Park is in a bit of a mess.
-You can certainly still walk and jog around most of the lake (not full circles), but not cycle.
+Note : Reconstruction at Benjakitti Park, around Lake Ratchada, still creates a bit of a mess in 2021.
+The works are obviously a bit delayed.
+You can certainly still walk and jog around most of the lake (not full circles), but not bicycle.
 There are some jogging and cycle lanes open on the premises of the Tobacco Monopoly, but they provide only for a short track.
 It looks like the lake is being developed as an aid to control flooding in Bangkok.

 View of Queen Sirikit Convention Center.
 The building behind the center houses the Stock Exchange of Thailand.

 Benjakitti Park, located around Lake Ratchada, opened officially in 2004.
 Not clear who officially owns it (the Thailand Tobacco Monopoly, the Bangkok municipality or the Thai governmen) at present, but it is located on the grounds of the Thailand Tobacco Monopoly, along Ratchadapisek Road (or Asoke Road) between Sukhumvit and the Queen Sirikit Convention Center.

 The Thailand Tobacco Monopoly operates on a large plot of land, encircled by Rama IV road, Ratchadapisek road and Sukhumvit road.
 At present there are still a lot of facilities there.
 The buildings rather look mostly like storehouses.
 Since many years, it has been said that the Monopoly would relocate its facilities outside Bangkok, but implementation of this plan seems to be rather slow.

 In any case, Benjakitti Park is there.
 It presently covers about 130 rai (0.2 square kilometers ; 51 acres), but a second phase covering an additional area of 300 rai is planned.